-It’s getting hot and humid in our neck of the woods, and frozen desserts are a welcome way to cool down.
+It’s getting hot and humid in our neck of the woods, and frozen desserts are a welcome way to cool down (like the banana pudding recipe below).

 But what about the pudding family?
 A chilled dish of pudding is a cool summer dessert.